 Joint Stakeholder Meetings

-It is a common practice for planners to facilitate stakeholder sessions with judges, court staff, and courthouse tenants.
-The purpose of these sessions is to glean key assumptions on current and future workload, personnel, and operational needs.
 This allows planners to combine their knowledge of court planning trends with the knowledge and experience of court personnel to produce meaningful workload and personnel forecasts.
-Architects typically facilitate sessions with the same stakeholders to learn about deficiencies within existing space as well as spaces that are required to meet the future needs of the court.
+Architects typically facilitate sessions with the same stakeholders to learn about deficiencies within existing spaces and spaces that are required to meet the future needs of the court.
 These stakeholder sessions are an essential part of the courthouse planning process.

-Rather than planners and architects working in silos and conducting separate stakeholder sessions, it’s best for both planners and architects to actively participate in all stakeholder sessions.
-This provides architects the opportunity to gain an understanding of planning issues that will ultimately drive the design of the courthouse.
+Rather than planners and architects working in silos and conducting separate stakeholder sessions, both planners and architects should participate in all stakeholder sessions actively.
+This provides architects the opportunity to understand planning issues that will ultimately drive the courthouse's design.
 It also helps forge the collaborative relationship between the stakeholders and architect early in the process.
-Similarly, involving planners in the space sessions provides a vital link between the trends analysis and the development of the POR and design options.
-This inclusive process involving stakeholders, planners, and architects helps ensure that the final courthouse design will fully reflect the court’s short- and long-term needs.

 Feedback Loop